 b.
 August 21, 1987

 Erika Alonso is an artist living and working in Houston, Texas.
 She is a first-generation Cuban-American born in Mission Hills, California.
 She spent her early childhood in Southern California, before moving to South Texas with her family.
-She has lived in Houston for over fifteen years.
-Erika attended the University of Houston where she earned a Bachelor’s degree in marketing.
-While she has some formal education in art, she is mostly self-taught.
-She works in many areas of art, including painting, collage, graphic design, and illustration.
-Her primary mediums include watercolor, pen and brush in ink, and oil.
+She has lived in Houston for over fifteen years, and attended the University of Houston where she earned a Bachelor’s degree in marketing.
+She is a self-taught artist whose work includes painting, collage, and graphic design.
+Her primary mediums are watercolor, pen and brush in ink, and oil.

 Erika’s most recent work—paintings of watercolor and ink—mixes method with pure chance through a unique process that intertwines psychic automatism and action painting.
 Despite her suggestible process, recurring themes emerge—obsessions with hair, multi-faced people, and fantastical creatures—each of which tell a truth about her.
 In combining her penchant for harsh black ink markings with pale-toned watercolors, the artist has created a dark and whimsical collection of creatures and beings.